-NO DUES CERTIFICATE

-Dent I (Taba Cillad in ba Page $-1/2$ -

-rari i [10 de illied-in dy the Scholar]
+Page - 1 / 2 -

+Part I [To be filled-in by the Scholar]

+Name of the Scholar: Register No. :

-Denartment Date of joining:
+Department: Date of joining:

-Name of research Cuide(s).
-Dute of joining.
+Name of research Guide(s):

-Name of rescarch Office(s).
+Declaration

-I hereby declare that in the event of any money being for refund the same to the Institution without any loss of time und due from me at a later date, I shall e.
+I hereby declare that in the event of any money being for refund the same to the Institution without any loss of times.

 Signature of the Scholar, with date:

 Part II

-Certified that no amount is due from the scholar :
+Certified that no amount is due from the scholar ·:

-(1) Department of Head of the Department (Signature with date and seal)
+(1) Department of Head of the Department

+(Signature with date and seal)

 (2) Library Librarian (Signature with date and seal)

+,

-(3) Hostel Hostel Superintendent (Signature with date and seal)
+(3) Hostel Hostel Superintendent

+(Signature with date and seal)

 (4) Central Computer Centre Systems Manager (Signature with date and seal)

 (5) Games & Sports Physical Director (Signature with date and seal)

+-

-NO DUES CERTIFICATE [for PhD/MTech Scholars]
+NO DUES CERTIFICATE

+[for PhD/MTech Scholars]

-Page - 2 / 2 -(6) Students' Aid Fund Section Superintendent (Signature with date and seal) (7) Dispensary/Health Centre RMO (Signature with date and seal) (8) Cash Section Cashier (Signature with date and seal) (9) Accounts - I Section Superintendent (Signature with date and seal) (10) Academic Section Section Superintendent (Signature with date and seal) Based on certifications as above, it is hereby certified that no amount is due from the research scholar.
+Page -2/2 -(6) Students' Aid Fund Section Superintendent (Signature with date and seal) (7) Dispensary/Health Centre RMO (Signature with date and seal) (8) Cash Section Cashier (Signature with date and seal) (9) Accounts - I Section Superintendent (Signature with date and seal) (10) Academic Section Section Superintendent (Signature with date and seal) Based on certifications as above, it is hereby certified that no amount is due from the research scholar.
 Dy.
 Registrar (Academic) (Signature with date and seal)